matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 ```

 ## Rich wallets

-Local zkSync setup comes with some "rich" wallets with large amounts of ETH on both L1 and L2.
+The local zkSync setup comes with some "rich" wallets with large amounts of ETH on both L1 and L2.

 The full list of the addresses of these accounts with the corresponding private keys can be found [here](https://github.com/matter-labs/local-setup/blob/main/rich-wallets.json).

 ::: tip ERC-20 tokens

-The initial version of local node was shipped with several ERC-20 tokens deployed by default.
+The initial version of the local node was shipped with several ERC-20 tokens deployed by default.

 It's no longer the case and if you need to interact with ERC-20 tokens, you should deploy them yourself.